simp/pupmod-simp-simpkv/REFERENCE.md

 List of backends for which plugins have been successfully loaded.

-### libkv::support::key::validate
+### simpkv::support::key::validate

 Type: Ruby 4.x API

-Validates key conforms to the libkv key specification
+Validates key conforms to the simpkv key specification

-* libkv key specification
+* simpkv key specification

   * Key must contain only the following characters: